drdaemos/xc5-docs/en/basics/itemslist_introduction_--_showing_products_on_a_page/adding_new_sort_by_option_to_itemslist.md

 # Introduction

-This article aims to teach X-Cart developers how they can add a sorting option to their {% link "ItemsLists" ref_1n8lHHNV %}.
+This article aims to teach X-Cart developers how they can add a sorting option to their {% link "ItemsLists" ref_MRidEzuz %}.

 For the sake of example we will add **Sort by date** option to all product ItemsLists as shown on the snapshot below: